apps-for-linux/appimage.github.io/content/apps/bforartists.md

 title: "Bforartists"
 summary: "Bforartists is a fork of the popular 3D software Blender, with the goal to improve the UI"
 date: 2024-12-12T18:01:00Z
-image: "/images/image-placeholder.png"
 categories: ["Graphics"]
+showAuthor: true
-authors: ["Reiner Prokein"]
+authors:
+- "Reiner Prokein"
 tags: ["Official"]
 draft: false
 ---